CeeThinwa/BTS-Continuous-Learning/book/6/database_setup.md

 Do NOT attempt to copy output from the terminal via `Ctrl+C`!
 Right-click, then select `Copy` or type manually in a text editor on your local machine to avoid interfering with the background processes.
 :::

-:::{admonition} Lessons Learnt after the 3rd attempt that ended in failure
+:::{admonition} Lessons Learnt after the 3rd attempt that changed Attempt 3 from success to failure
 :class: note
 1. Installing the db as a Docker container allows you to set up successfully, but it becomes very difficult to access it the 2nd time entering the server - in this way, it becomes largely unusable.
 2. Following this approach makes it difficult to automate in the future and keep ElasticSearch continuously running.